vitor-martini/crud-windows-form/README.md

 # crud-windows-form
-Esse projeto teve como objetivo implementar de forma simplificada os métodos CRUD em C# com interface visual Windows Form e banco de dados SQL Server.
+This project aimed to implement a simplified design of CRUD methods in C# with a Windows Form visual interface and SQL Server database.

-## Como rodar?
+## How to run it?
-1. Suba o arquivo BASICS.BAK no SQL Server.
+1. Restore the BASICS.BAK in SQL Server.
-2. Em "\crud-windows-form\App.config" informe o connectionString do seu banco de dados.
+2. In "\crud-windows-form\App.config" enter the connectionString of your database.
-3. Na pasta do projeto, rode o comando "dotnet run".
-O executável será gerado em "\crud-windows-form\bin\Debug\net6.0-windows\basics.exe".
+3. In the project folder, run the command "dotnet run".
+The executable will be generated in "\crud-windows-form\bin\Debug\net6.0-windows\basics.exe".
-4. Rode o executável gerado no passo anterior.
+4. Run the .exe.